 He discovered his passion for portraits and storytelling after experiencing with his friend’s point&shoot camera.
 Moving forward, he mastered image-editing software such as Photoshop and Lightroom, not only to get the best out of reality but also to create his own visual world.

 Mirra Markhaëva is a young visual artist born in 1992 in the little republic named Buryatia.
-The range of her skills includes illustration, graphic design, lettering, painting and sculpting, but mostly she’s passionate by creation of murals.
-She has started her studies in ESA 75 in Graphic Design department and succeeded her jury, but couldn’t be graduated due to the fact that she’s stuck in paperless status.
-Searching for the ways to educate herself anyways she joined Open Design Course and then continued with Post Collective.
+The range of her skills includes illustration, graphic design, lettering, painting, and sculpting but mostly she’s passionate about the creation of murals.
+She has started her studies in ESA 75 in the Graphic Design department and succeeded her jury, but couldn’t be graduated due to the fact that she’s stuck in paperless status.
+Searching for ways to educate herself anyways she joined Open Design Course and then continued with Post Collective.

-Elli Vassalou (1983° Greece) is a Brussels-based multimedia artist, activist, researcher and performer.
-She has studied Architecture and Urbanism [M.Arch.] at the Patras School of Architecture – GR and Visual Arts [M.A.] , at Autonomous design department, KASK School of Arts, Ghent – BE.
-She designs and contributes in participatory platforms, actions and socially engaged projects focusing on public space, collective memory, feminist/decolonial pedagogies and the commons.
+Elli Vassalou (1983° Greece) is a Brussels-based multimedia artist, activist, researcher, and performer.
+She has studied Architecture and Urbanism [M.Arch.] at the Patras School of Architecture – GR and Visual Arts [M.A.], at Autonomous design department, KASK School of Arts, Ghent – BE.
+She designs and contributes to participatory platforms, actions, and socially engaged projects focusing on public space, collective memory, feminist/decolonial pedagogies, and the commons.

 She works hybridicly with film-making, photography, movement, sound, discursive and multi-sensorial tools, site specific and archival art.
 She is seeking for new ways of polyphonic narrating, assembling bodies, spaces and objects in a critical and creative dialogue.